ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everyday_its-not-fair/README.md

 i keep thinking i can leave but oh yeah duh they have my car

 my time for writing code is going to be like 5:30am/6 am to 1 pm ... then ill go to the gym bc i havent gone in awhile, then, ill read something which i havent done in awhile either

+i think the decision m s k made was really sh*tty and im trying not to think about it like i worked so fking hard i barely left the house all summer like i had no fun whatsoever id barely even talk to u during work hrs like wth